Dante-Broggi/rfcs/text/0000-size-ne-stride.md

     ret
 }

-/// Returns the stride of a type in bytes.
+/// Returns the store size of a type in bytes.
 ///
-/// More specifically, this is the offset in bytes between successive elements
+/// More specifically, this is the maximum number
-/// in an array with that item type including alignment padding.
+/// of bytes which may be stored when one has a `*mut T`.
+/// When laid out in vectors and structures there may be
+/// additional padding between elements.
+///
+/// This is typicality the same as `store_size_of::<T>()`,
+/// but that requires `Sized`, and this does not.
 #[unstable(feature = "stride_ne_size", issue = "17027")]
 #[rustc_const_stable(feature = "prep_stride_ne_size", since = "1.46.0")]
 pub fn store_size_of_val<T: ?Sized>(val: *const T) -> usize {